Ahrvzihsahst/Machine-Learning/Notes/Mathematics/Mathematics.md

 Understanding the characteristics and applications of both discrete and continuous distributions is essential for statistical analysis and decision-making in a wide range of disciplines, from finance to engineering and beyond.

-2.   **Understanding Binomial and Normal Distributions: Foundations, Properties, and Applications**
+2.   **Binomial and Normal Distributions: Foundations, Properties, and Applications**

 Probability distributions are essential tools in statistics, offering a systematic way to describe the likelihood of different outcomes.
 Two prominent distributions, the Binomial and Normal Distributions, play pivotal roles in modeling discrete and continuous random variables, respectively.
 This comprehensive note explores the definitions, key properties, mathematical formulas, and real-world applications of both distributions, providing clear explanations and examples to illustrate their characteristics.
 Additionally, relevant information on probability density functions (PDFs), cumulative distribution functions (CDFs), and the central limit theorem will be discussed to enhance your understanding of these fundamental statistical concepts.